 One year before 'the incident', my pastor, Bishop Isadore Grant, Jr., preached a sermon on the topic "God's Preceding Word."
 It was all about how our tests and trials are often preceded by a prophetic word from God of warning, direction, faith, comfort, or instruction.
 Often we don't realize at the time why the particular word is being given, but as circumstances begin to unfold, it becomes clear why.
 I never forgot that message.

 Fast forward to Mother's Day Weekend 2015.
 On Saturday May 9th, I'd been invited to serve as the guest speaker at a Pre-Mother's Day Luncheon at the Ambassador Seed of Love Church in Philadelphia.
 The theme was "Still Standing, Still Strong: I Don't Look Like What I've Been Through."
 I shared what the Lord had given me to share on the topic and we were blessed.
 On the next day, Sunday, May 10th, my daughter Angella took me to a Mother's Day Concert at the Liacouras Center in Philadelphia, PA.
-That night was the first time I heard the group Anthony Brown & Group TherAPy (they capitalize AP as a way to remember their previous name, Answered Prayers).
+That night was the first time I heard the group Anthony Brown & Group TherAPy (AP is capitalized as a way to remember the group's former name, Answered Prayers).
 I was so moved by the lyrics in the songs they sang, Testimony and Worth, that I immediately purchased and downloaded both songs.
-For the next few days, all I listened were those two songs - over and over and over again.
+For the next few days, all I listened to were those two songs - over and over and over again.

-Four days later on Thursday May 14th, at approximately 5:45 pm I suddenly began experiencing shortness of breath.
-For the next 50 minutes, as I struggled to breath, I prayed, cried, sipped cold water, took my hair down, and loosened my clothes, but it was still a struggle to breathe.
-Finally at 6:35 pm I called my brother to pick me up from work (yes, I was still at work) and take me to the hospital.
+Four days later on Thursday May 14th, at approximately 5:40 p.m.
+I suddenly began experiencing shortness of breath.
+For the next 50 minutes, as I struggled to breath, I prayed, I cried, I sipped cold water, I took my hair down, and even loosened my clothes, but it was still a struggle to breathe.
+Finally at 6:30 p.m.
+I called my brother to pick me up from work (yes, I was still at work) and take me to the hospital.
 As soon as we arrived at the ER, I was given oxygen, an EKG, and several tests.
-At first they thought I'd had a mild heart attack because there was damage to the right side of my heart.
-But it was later confirmed that I was suffering from acute Bilateral Pulmonary Embolisms or, multiple blood clots in both lungs.
-Later that night I was admitted to a room on the Cardiac floor of Jefferson Hospital, connected to machines that beeped all night and specialists who visited all day.
-I stayed there for 5 days and 5 nights while my body was nursed back to health.
+At first they thought I'd had a mild heart attack because there appeared to be damage to the right side of my heart.
+But it was later confirmed that I was suffering from acute BPE's (Bilateral Pulmonary Embolisms) or, multiple blood clots in both lungs.
+Later that night I was admitted to room 505 on the Cardiac floor of Jefferson University Hospital.
+It was a private room with machines that beeped all night and specialists who visited all day.
+I was there for five days and five nights while my body was nursed back to health.

-God has led me share my testimony in spoken word, here on this blog, and in an upcoming book entitled "Fifty Minutes of Grace: A Testimony of Survival".
+God has led me share my testimony in spoken word, here on this blog, and in an upcoming book entitled "Fifty Minutes of Grace: And Other Testimonies of Survival".
 Keep checking the Events tab for the release date and continue to keep me in your prayers!

 Poetricia Publishing © 2018